indraayushjav/Music-Store-Analysis/README.md

 **Level**: Intermediate
 ## Objective
-Analyzed a music store dataset using beginner, intermediate, and advanced SQL techniques to identify high-performing cities based on sales and customer engagement.
+Analyzed a music store dataset using beginner, intermediate SQL techniques to identify high-performing cities based on sales and customer engagement.
 The goal was to uncover actionable insights to support data-driven business decisions, such as optimizing marketing strategies and store expansion planning.

 ## Question set 1 - Easy